AaltoSciComp/python-for-scicomp/content/data-visualization.md

 settings also for unrelated figures created in other functions.

 When using the pyplot interface, settings are modified for the entire {mod}`matplotlib.pyplot` package.
-The latter is acceptable for linear scripts but may yield surprising results when introducing functions to enhance/abstract Matplotlib calls.
+The latter is acceptable for simple scripts but may yield surprising results when introducing functions to enhance/abstract Matplotlib calls.
 ```